 Partners have lots of choices as to which vendor’s products to sell in competitive situations.
-Beyond technical differences which may be minor, how do you best drive your channel partners to position your products versus the competition?
-Many vendors use SPIFF’s or SPIF’s (Sales Performance Incentive Funds) to influence behavior with their channel partner sales teams.
+Beyond technical differences, how do you best drive your channel partners to position your products versus the competition?
+Many vendors use SPIFFS or SPIF’s (Sales Performance Incentive Funds) to influence behavior with their channel partner sales teams.

-A SPIFF is a short term incentive, tied to driving sales in a set period of time.
-They can be dollar rewards, prizes, or loyalty points, but they all are aimed at one thing—driving your sales.
+A SPIFF is a short-term incentive, to drive sales in a set period of time.
+They include dollar rewards, prizes, or loyalty points, but they are all aimed at one thing—driving your sales.

-So how does a busy channel manager come up with the right combination that will drive sales and make the partner sales reps happy?
+So how does a busy channel manager implement the right combination that drives sales and makes the partner happy?
 And how do they get the metrics that show the impact of any given incentive program?

-A great SPIFF design combines the right incentives with the right product offering, delivered in a simple way and directly to the salesperson.
+A great SPIFF design combines the right incentives with the right product offering, delivered in a simple way directly to the salesperson.
 Tailoring of the SPIFF will be dependent upon the target audience—is it a team (i.e., a sales floor) that loves to go out together and take advantage of the incentive they received for collectively hitting a daily sales goal?
 In that case, food and beer coupons will work perfectly fine.
 Or are they individuals in different parts of the country and/or world that will respond to prize catalogs based on loyalty points?
 Great SPIFF programs will also have a loyalty component to motivate sales reps to stick with a particular vendor.

 Once you define the audience, it’s critical to figure out if the product itself is priced correctly to compete in the market.
 Or whether it needs additional items like service and support in combination to be compelling enough to carry the day.